What are my pension pot options at retirement?

 The main advantage is flexibility, as you can draw out as much or as little as you wish each year, with the money being taxed as ordinary income.

-If you take money out when the market is falling, it is harder for the rest of your pot to recover later.
+And, if you take money out when the market is falling, it’s harder for the rest of your pot to recover later.

 Find out more about the pros and cons of drawdown.